General Information & Hunting Regulations

 - You may train dogs on National Forest or Department-owned lands only during authorized training seasons that specifically permit these activities.

-- You may train dogs on quail on designated portions of the Amelia Wildlife Management Area (WMA), Chester F. Phelps WMA, and Dick Cross WMA from September 1 to the day prior to the opening date of the quail hunting season, both dates inclusive.
+- You may train dogs on quail on the Amelia Wildlife Management Area (WMA), Dick Cross WMA, and on designated portions of the Chester F. Phelps WMA from September 1 to the day prior to the opening date of the quail hunting season, both dates inclusive.
 No weapons other than starter pistols may be in possession, and pen-raised birds may not be released.

 - You may train dogs during daylight hours on rabbits and nonmigratory game birds on the Weston WMA from September 1 thru March 31, both dates inclusive.
 Participants in this dog training season shall have no weapons other than starter pistols in their possession, shall not release pen-raised birds, and must comply with all regulations and laws pertaining to hunting.
 No game shall be taken.